integrii/homebackup/README.md

 ```

 You also may want to schedule this with a cron job.
 Run crontab -e and enter the following.
 The MAILTO variable is optional but will make your server send you email reports to you instead of root (provided your email server works at home).
+This cron job is for every three days.

 ```
 MAILTO=myemail@mydomain.com